rafidmorshedi/suss-website-redesign/_posts/learn/2018-12-20-first-trip.md

 title: "Your first trip"
 subheadline: #"Reading Experience"
 meta_teaser: #"Feeling Responsive uses Volkhov for headlines, Lato for everything else and if you are in need to show some code, it will be in Lucida Console."
 teaser: "So you have signed up for your first trip, congratulations.
-Now you need to pack and find our what you gotten youself into."
+Now you need to pack and find our what you gotten yourself into."
 header:
     image_fullwidth: "ciara_endzone.jpg"
-    caption: "We have discovered some amzing places.
+    caption: "We have discovered some amazing places.
 Become part of the story.
 Photo: Rafd Morshedi"
 categories:
     - learn
 ---